juliannajollyrenzi/Renzi_et_al_202X/README.md

 **Description:** Information about coral colonies (e.g., volume, block, treatment) as well as information on key exosymbionts associated with that colony.
 Key exosymbionts include:
 - *Trapezia bidentata*, the mutualistic crab we used in experimental treatments (we surveyed abundances of *T. bidentata* after 1 month and 13 months of experimental treatments)
-- *Dascyllus flavicaudus*, a coral mutaulist associated with improved aeration, reduced sedimentation, and beneficial nutrient excretions
+- *Dascyllus flavicaudus*, a coral mutaulist associated with improved oxygenation, reduced sedimentation, and beneficial nutrient excretions
-- *Galeropsis monodonta*, a coral parasite that feeds on coral tissue
+- *Galeropsis monodonta*, a coral parasite that feeds on *Pocillopora* coral tissue

 #### Variables